1. Home

 • Use sensors to control temperature, CO₂, humidity—curbing sugar buildup

-• Integrate remote monitoring and automation for 24/7 assurance
+• Integrate remote monitoring and automation

 Farm Mechanisation Engineers

-• Deploy precision planters, windrowers, smart harvesters
+• Deploy precision planters, smart harvesters, grading/sorting systems

 • Upgrade grading/sorting for size and shape uniformity